Nkwochamaureen/TerraformAutomation/docs/index.md

 5. URL mapping for terraform.example.com.

 #### Expected Outcome:
-A fully automated and containerized solution that generates, updates, and hosts Terraform documentation on GCP, accessible securely via terraform.example.com. tttt
+A fully automated and containerized solution that generates, updates, and hosts Terraform documentation on GCP, accessible securely via terraform.example.com.